San Junipero: Conception and writing

 "San Junipero" was the first script produced for series three, written by Charlie Brooker as a "conscious decision to change the series".
 The show previously focused on technology's negative effects; this episode served as proof that uplifting Black Mirror episodes are possible.

 Brooker initially envisioned an episode in which technology is used to investigate whether an afterlife exists, thinking of the genres of horror and supernatural fiction.
-He later became inspired by nostalgia therapy for older people.
-Brooker and executive producer Annabel Jones felt that their concept of virtual consciousness, established in the episode "White Christmas", had more potential.
+He later became inspired by nostalgia therapy, wherein elderly people are immersed in music and fashion from their youth.<ref name="EW 2016-10-21"/ Brooker and executive producer Annabel Jones felt that their concept of virtual consciousness, established in the episode "White Christmas", had more potential.
 One of Brooker's original concepts was based on the episode "Be Right Back", in which deceased persons' personalities are uploaded into artificial entities in a theme park that relatives can visit.
 This idea was scrapped with the 2016 broadcast of Westworld, in which humans visit a theme park inhabited by androids.
 He then recalled the 2010 BBC series The Young Ones, in which older celebrities live in a home decorated in the fashion of the 1970s and find themselves rejuvenated by the setting.
 Having repeatedly thought of writing an episode set in the past, Brooker wrote "San Junipero" as a period episode.

 Brooker has said that he wrote the script for the episode in four days.
 In the initial draft, the love story was about a heterosexual couple, but Brooker changed it to give the episode an extra resonance, as same-sex marriage was not legal in 1987.
 He has said that having a twist makes the writing process easier, as "when you know that 85 percent of what's happening you can't reveal till later on, it actually sort of narrows your options in a useful way".
 One draft of the episode contained a scene where Kelly visits a kindergarten in San Junipero, full of children who had died, but it was removed because "it was too sad and too poignant of a note to hit in that story".
 Brooker chose the setting of California, a location in America rather than Britain, as a way to "upend" people's preconceptions of Black Mirror.
 One reviewer noted that all of the characters in "San Junipero" are American.